 One of our most treasured locations is the Road to Nowhere.
 Built and then never used, the Road to Nowhere in Yate offers a chance to film on an empty stretch of dual carriageway.
 This fantastic and unique location comes with space for a unit base and is a great location for filming any kind of road scenes.

 For more information or advice on locations to film in South Gloucestershire, please enquire at Film@southglos.gov.uk.
-Please note that an admin charge of £22.10 will be incurred for this service.
+Please note that an admin charge from £59.20 to £85.00 (depending on crew size) will be incurred for this service.

 How to apply for permission to film